thebkv/bkv/index.md

 # The Bible Key Version (BKV)

 Welcome!
 This is a living project — a work in progress.
-Here you’ll find the unfolding text of the Bible Key Version, with each chapter linked below.
+Here you’ll find the text of the Bible Key Version, with each chapter linked below.

 ---